manikandancvk/javascript/README.md

 # javascript
 Javascript sample code .

-Can be used as a standalone code to meet the util projects
+Can be used as a standalone code in the projects .

+More to be updated